 - 1. Pull out the battery holder. - 2.
 Insert the new battery in the holder.
 Note the positive polarity should face outward. - 3.
-Push the holder into the remote control.

-- Avoid excessive heat and humidity.
+Push the holder into the remote control until it clicks into place. - - Avoid excessive heat and humidity.
 There may be battery damage if the battery is incorrectly replaced. - Replace only with the same or equivalent type recommended by the battery manufacturer.